1st Special Squadron (Japanese Navy): Background

 At the outbreak of war, the Royal Australian Navy (RAN) stood at 3,800 personnel and consisted of sixteen ships, including the Indefatigable-class battlecruiser Australia, the light cruisers Sydney and Melbourne, the destroyers Parramatta, Yarra and Warrego, and the submarines AE1 and AE2.
 Another light cruiser (Brisbane) and three destroyers were under construction, and a small fleet of auxiliary ships was also being maintained.

-After the Imperial German Navy's German East Asia Squadron was destroyed early in the war, most RAN ships were redeployed to the European theatres, leaving Australia and New Zealand exposed to German merchant raiders operating in the Pacific.
+After the Imperial German Navy's East Asia Squadron was destroyed early in the war, most RAN ships were redeployed to the European theatres, leaving Australia and New Zealand exposed to German merchant raiders operating in the Pacific.
 The Australian government requested help from the British Admiralty, as the remaining warships could not effectively protect the region.
 These requests suggested that ships of the United States Navy be deployed to supplement the forces in Australian waters, but instead, the Admiralty contacted Japan and made arrangements for several ships to be sent to Australia.

 1st Special Squadron

 In January 1917, Japan created the 1st Special Squadron, made up of several cruisers supported by the 2nd Destroyer Division.
 They were tasked to defend the Strait of Malacca and shipping from Australia to Aden.
+This squadron was based at Singapore and commanded by Rear Admiral Kozaburo Oguri.
 To provide more coverage, the Japanese Navy formed the 3rd Special Squadron on March 26, 1917, to defend the eastern coast of Australia and New Zealand.
 With the capture and sinking of German raiders, the pressure against Allied shipping lessened, and after December 1917, the 3rd Special Squadron was dissolved and the operational area of the 1st Special Squadron was enlarged to include the eastern coast of Australia and New Zealand.
 The defence of Australia, New Zealand and of Indian shipping lanes by Japanese ships continued until October 1918.